phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

 establishing preferences and respecting them

 Tasks need to be communicated concisely
-●Communication preferences may not be verbal
+●Communication preferences may not be verbal - ESTABLISH COMMS PREFERENCES, WRITTEN/VERBAL - other?? interpretive dance?
 ●Extra time may be needed to process information ●Having the camera on and making eye contact may be uncomfortable ●Try to avoid interruption people in mid-sentence